jnnfr14/ReseachMethodologyGroup4/README.md

 - Ivan Sebastian Edbert
 - Derwin Suharto

-# this file is for research methodology final project
+# This file is for research methodology final project